Home Loan Experts

 As you can see, the difference increases the longer you stay with a lender.

-For example, if a borrower with a home loan of $250,000 switched to a home loan with an interest rate 58 basis points (0.58%) lower than their existing loan, they would save over $1,400 in interest in the first year.
+For example, if you have a home loan of $250,000 switched to a home loan with an interest rate 58 basis points (0.58%) lower than their existing loan, they would save over $1,400 in interest in the first year.
 Over the remaining term of the loan that borrower would save over $17,000 in interest.

-Similarly, borrowers with larger home loans stand to save significantly more.
-For example, if a borrower with a home loan of $500,000 switched to a home loan with an interest rate 58 basis points lower than their existing loan, they would save over $2,800 in interest in the first year and save over $34,000 in interest over the remaining term of the loan.
+Similarly, larger home loans stand to save significantly more.
+For example, if a you have a home loan of $500,000 switched to a home loan with an interest rate 58 basis points lower than their existing loan, they would save over $2,800 in interest in the first year and save over $34,000 in interest over the remaining term of the loan.

 How do I avoid paying the loyalty tax?